ultimatecoder/ultimatecoder.github.io/_posts/2017-03-14-pycon-pune-2017-a-wonderful-python-conference.md

   it.
 The conference attendees have to be satisfied with the conference T-shirt.

 * I observed there were fewer corporate stalls than at other Python conferences.
-  A stole from Reserved-bit, Redhat and PSF community stall was there.
+  A stole from Reserved-bit, Red Hat and PSF community stall was there.

 * A workshop section was completely missing.
 In my opinion, the workshop helps the beginners to start.
 There were a few topics which can be better